ncor/atomic-di/README.md

 ### Resolving with mocks

-To resolve an instance with mocks, you must pass a previously defined mock map to the resolution context when calling any resolver.
+To resolve an instance with mocks, you must pass a previously defined mock map to a resolution context when calling any resolver.
 ```ts
 resolver({ mocks: myMockMap })
 ```

-If the resolver's direct or transitive dependencies or the resolver itself have their mock registered in the mock map, they will replace themselves with this mock, depending on the type of the mock.
-This behavior is clearly demonstrated in the examples below.
+If resolver's direct or transitive dependencies or the resolver itself have their mock registered in a mock map, they will replace themselves with this mock, depending on a type of a mock.
+This behavior is clearly demonstrated in examples below.

 #### Full mock
 ```ts